telescopeѲptics.net ▪▪▪▪ CONTENTS

 i.e. that the value of the ratio of dispersive differential between F and e vs. that in F and C needs to be identical for the two glasses in order to have these three wavelengths brought to a common focus.

 Thus doublet satisfying Eq.
 42-45 brings two widely separated wavelengths and a third, mid-wavelength, to a common focus.
-Practically, it means that all other wavelength within this range are also nearly parfocal.
-Such doublet is apochromatic.
-Thus, apochromat corrects for both, primary and secondary color error.
+Practically, assuming negligible spherochromatism, it means that all other wavelengths within this range are also nearly parfocal.
+Such doublet is called apochromatic.
+Thus, apochromatic objective corrects for both, primary and secondary color error.
 That alone still doesn't guarantee high-level correction of chromatism, since spherochromatism in lens objectives with strongly curved surfaces can be significant.
 This is why Abbe's apochromatic condition, in addition to practically eliminating secondary spectrum, requires good correction of spherical aberration across the wavelength range (tertiary spectrum) as well, with the most stringent (not specified, though) requirement being for the optimized wavelength.

 Since, according to Eq.
 1.2-1.2.1 their respective focal lengths can be written as: